civicrm/civicrm-sysadmin-guide/docs/troubleshooting.md

 1. [Rebuild your database triggers](#trigger-rebuild)

-1. Make sure you have the backup of your original working database and replace this with the new database created in step 3.
+1. Make sure you have the backup of your original working database and replace this with the new database created above.

 Browse through few civicrm pages to verify if civicrm is working fine along with all the custom data.
 Also make a few checks for e.g if number of contacts / custom-data are same in both the databases.